moonbitlang/moonbit-course/course10/course_en.md

     - Open Addressing
   - The concept of closure and its application
 - Recommended Readings
-  - Introduction to Algorithms, Chapter 11, or
+  - *Introduction to Algorithms*, Chapter 11, or
-  - Algorithms, Section 3.4
+  - *Algorithms*, Section 3.4